dawn-infra-labs/dawn-secure-transport/README.md

 - Traffic classification
 - Protocol‑level heuristics

-**dawnset** provides a flexible, modular, and future‑proof foundation for building tools that can adapt to evolving connectivity challenges.
+**Dawnset** provides a flexible, modular, and future‑proof foundation for building tools that can adapt to evolving connectivity challenges.
 Its crate structure allows developers to integrate individual components — such as cryptographic primitives or discovery modules — without adopting the entire framework, ensuring interoperability across diverse projects.

 It is not a VPN or a product by itself —